huggingface/blog/fine-tune-whisper.md

 ### Load a Pre-Trained Checkpoint

-Now let's load the pre-trained Whisper `"small"` checkpoint.
+Now let's load the pre-trained Whisper `small` checkpoint.
 Again, this is trivial through use of 🤗 Transformers!

 ```python